Fair allocation of indivisible items with conflict graphs: Introduction

-For the special case, where all $k$ profit functions are identical, i.e., $p_1= p_2=\ldots =p_k$, the problem can also be represented in a scheduling setting.
+{\bf Connections with scheduling and knapsack problems.} For the special case where all $k$ profit functions are identical, i.e., $p_1= p_2=\ldots =p_k$, the problem can also be represented in a scheduling setting.
 There are $k$ identical machines and $n$ jobs, which have to be assigned to the machines by a $k$-partitioning.
 The goal is to maximize the minimal completion time (corresponding to the satisfaction level) over all $k$ machines.
 It was pointed out in \cite{DFL1982} that this problem is weakly NP-hard even for $k=2$ machines.
 Indeed, it is easy to see that an algorithm deciding the above scheduling problem for two machines would also decide the classical \textsc{Partition} problem: given $n$ integers $a_1,\ldots, a_n$, can they be partitioned into two subsets with equal sums?
 For $k\geq 3$, one can simply add jobs of length one half of the sum of weights in the instance of \textsc{Partition}.
-If $k$ is not fixed, but part of the input, the same scheduling problem is strongly NP-hard as mentioned in \cite{azep98}.
+If $k$ is not fixed, but part of the input, the same scheduling problem is strongly NP-hard {as mentioned in \cite{azep98} (a~PTAS was derived in~\cite{MR1452078})}.
 In fact, an instance of the strongly NP-complete \textsc{3-Partition} problem with $3m$ elements and target bound $B$ could be decided by any algorithm for the scheduling problem with $n=3m$ jobs, $k=m$ machines and a desired minimal completion time equal to $B$.
-We conclude for later reference. \begin{observation} \textsc{Fair $k$-Division of Indivisible Goods}, even with $k$ identical profit functions, is weakly NP-hard for any constant $k\geq 2$ and strongly NP-hard for $k$ being part of the input. \end{observation} Note that the problem is still only weakly NP-hard for constant $k$ even for arbitrary profit functions, since we can construct a pseudo-polynomial algorithm solving the problem with a $k$-dimensional dynamic programming array.

-The first elaborate treatment of \textsc{Fair $k$-Division of Indivisible Goods} was given in \cite{beda05}, where two approximation algorithms with non-constant approximation ratios were given.
-The authors also mention that the problem cannot be approximated by a factor better than $1/2$ (under $\textrm{P} \neq \textrm{NP}$).
-In~\cite{golo05} further approximation results were derived.
-In 2006 Bansal and Sviridenko~\cite{MR2277128} coined the term \emph{Santa Claus} problem, which corresponds to the variant of the above problem when $k$ is not fixed but part of the input.
-Since then a huge number of approximation results have appeared on this problem of allocating indivisible goods exploring different concepts of objective functions and various approximation measures.

-A different specialization is assumed in the widely studied \emph{Restricted Max-Min Fair Allocation} problem.
-This is a special case of \textsc{Fair $k$-Division of Indivisible Goods} where every item $v_i \in V$ has a fixed valuation $p(v_i)$ and every kid either likes or ignores item $v_i$, i.e., the profit function $p_j(v_i) \in \{0, p(v_i)\}$.
-A fairly recent overview of approximation results both for this restricted setting as well as for the general case of the Santa Claus problem can be found in \cite{aks17}.
+We conclude for later reference.